 Levi

-Levente Littvay is a Research Professor at HUN-REN Centre for Social Sciences, a Hungarian Academy of Sciences Centre of Excellence.
-Formerly he was a Professor of Political Science at Central European University where he taught graduate courses in research design, applied statistics, electoral politics, voting behavior, political psychology, and American politics and remains affiliated with its Democracy Institute.
+Levente Littvay (Levi) is a Research Professor at ELTE Centre for Social Sciences and a Senior Visiting Researcher at the Democracy Institute of Central European University, where he also used to be Professor of Political Science (2007-2023) and taught graduate courses in research design, applied statistics, electoral politics, voting behavior, political psychology, and American politics.
 He is the inaugural and only two-time recipient of CEU’s Teaching Award (2015 for methods-, and 2021 for online teaching).
 Received his MA and PhD in Political Science and an MS in Survey Research and Methodology from the University of Nebraska-Lincoln.
-Taught numerous research methods workshops globally and online, and was one of the Academic Convenors of the European Consortium for Political Research Methods Schools (2015-21), is the founder of MethodsNET, presidium member of the Hungarian Political Science Association and head of Team Survey in Team Populism where he helped spawn the Leader Profile Series and the New Populism series with The Guardian and co-produces both the MethodsNET and Team Populism YouTube channels.
-He was a member of the European Social Survey’s Round 10 (2020-21) democracy and COVID19 module and CRONOS II Populism and Technocracy questionnaire design teams.
-Secured close to a million EUR in grants to conduct research on survey and quantitative methodology, twin and family studies, and the psychology of radicalism and populism.
-Awards include the 2022 Giovanni Sartori Prize for best article in the Italian Political Science Review, European University Institute’s Fernand Braudel Senior Research Fellowship (2019-20) and the Morton Deutsch Award for best 2017 article in Social Justice Research.
-He is also published in Political Analysis, The Journal of Politics, Political Research Quarterly, Political Psychology, BMC Medical Research Methodology, and along with other medical journals, in Twin Research and Human Genetics where he is Associate Editor for Social Sciences.
+Taught numerous research methods workshops globally and online, and was one of the Academic Convenors of the European Consortium for Political Research Methods Schools (2015-21), is the founder of MethodsNET, former 9-year presidium member of the Hungarian Political Science Association and head of Team Survey in Team Populism where he helped spawn the Leader Profile Series and the New Populism series with The Guardian and co-produced both the MethodsNET and Team Populism YouTube channels during the COVID-19 lockdowns.
+He was a member of the European Social Survey’s Round 10 (2020-21) democracy and COVID-19 module and CRONOS II Populism and Technocracy questionnaire design teams.
+Secured over a million and a half EUR in grants to conduct research on AI, survey and quantitative methodology, twin and family studies, and the psychology of radicalism and populism.
+His current project received over 400,000 EUR from the Hungarian National Research, Development, and Innovation Office Excellence 2025 grant to explore the use of large language models for public opinion research.
+Other awards include ISPP’s 2025 John L. Sullivan Mentor Prize, the 2022 Giovanni Sartori Prize for best article in the Italian Political Science Review, European University Institute’s Fernand Braudel Senior Research Fellowship (2019-20), and the Morton Deutsch Award for best 2017 article in Social Justice ResearchHe is also published in Political AnalysisThe Journal of PoliticsPolitical Research QuarterlyPolitical PsychologyBMC Medical Research Methodology, and, along with other medical journals, in Twin Research and Human Genetics, where he is Associate Editor for Social Sciences.
 Books include Contemporary US Populism in Comparative Perspective with Kirk Hawkins in Cambridge University Press’s Elements Series and Multilevel Structural Equation Modeling with Bruno Castanho Silva and Constantin Manuel Bosancianu in SAGE’s QASS (little green book) series, which was also published in Chinese.

 Research & Impact